 Assist your child in feeling capable of handling situations.

-Avoid comparisons between your child and others.
+Comparisons between your child and others should be avoided.

 Actively listen when your child reaches out to share something.

 Allow the expression of all emotions (including the ones that are typically considered as negative).
 Help them identify each emotion and find positive ways to express it.

 Address conflict openly, kindly, and respectfully with the intention to resolve it together.

 Demonstrate resilient behavior by performing one self-care ritual.

 Encourage positive behavior instead of trying to control or stop the negative behavior.